srajan-kush/Data-Structure/README.md

-# Data structure
+<h1 align="center" style = "font-size: 52px;" > WELCOME TO DATA-STRUCTURE PROGRAME</h1>
-all programmes related to  data structure in concised way
+all programmes related to  data structure in concised way .
+Linked list , doubly linked list , binary tree's , binary search tree's , sorting algoritham and so on.